Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 One time with the garden hose.
 Just once.
 The brain decided: danger.
 And it never revised that decision.
 No conversation changed it.
 No explanation.
 No matter how loving the repetition.
 Simply: once was once too much.

-That's fascinating — and instructive.
+That is fascinating—and instructive.
 We humans sometimes believe that a good conversation can heal everything.
 Dogs remind us that some things are deeper.
 In the nervous system.
 In the body.
 Beyond words.

 That doesn't make them weaker.
 It makes them more honest.

 Perhaps that would be the deepest lesson of all.
 Not pity.
 But understanding.
 Curiosity.
-The willingness to ask: what's behind it — before I judge.
+The willingness to ask: what's behind it—before I judge.

 References